 New vs Returning Visitors

 You should also track the number of new versus returning visitors to your site.
 It’s good to have a combination of both new and returning visitors.
 However, if 90 percent or more of your site’s visitors are new, there’s probably an underlying problem that’s discouraging visitors from coming back.
+In addition, monitoring customer reviews and feedback is essential.
+These can help create an atmosphere where customers want to return.

 Building a successful website requires ongoing work and maintenance.
 In addition to publishing new content, you must track the right metrics and use that information to optimize your site.
 By tracking the metrics described here, you’ll gain the upper hand over your competitors.